Nonlinearly dispersive KP equations with new compacton solutions: Introduction

 An interesting question is to consider the analogous generalization of the $K(m,n)$ equation:

-with nonlinearity powers $m,n>0$ ($m,n\neq 1$), and coefficients $a,b\neq0$, $s^2=1$, where $\Delta_\perp$ is the Laplacian transverse to $x$.
-We will call this the \emph{$K_N(m,n)$ equation}, where $N$ is the number of spatial dimensions.
+with nonlinearity powers $m,n>0$, and coefficients $a,b\neq0$, $\s^2=1$, where $\Delta_\perp$ is the Laplacian transverse to $x$ in $N>1$ spatial dimensions.
+We will call this the \emph{$K_N(m,n)$ equation}.
 It reduces to the $K(m,n)$ equation when $N=1$ and to the KP equation when $m=2$, $n=1$, $N=2$.
 A special case $m=n=2$, $N=2$ was briefly considered in \Ref{RosHym}.
 The general case when $N=2$ will be called the \emph{$\KP(m,n)$ equation} for simplicity.
+Similarly to the $K(2,2)$ equation, the case $\KP(2,2)$ should describe the continuum limit of an anharmonic lattice with nonlinear dispersion and weak transversality.

-The KP equation in two dimensions possesses line solitons, and in three dimensions, plane solitary waves.
-Correspondingly, a \emph{line compacton} is a travelling wave
+The KP equation in two dimensions possesses line solitary waves, and in three dimensions, plane solitary waves.
+Correspondingly, a \emph{line compacton} is a travelling wave of the form

 such that the function $U$ has compact support.
 The parameters $(\mu,\nu)$ determine both the direction and the speed of the wave.
-Specifically, $c=\nu/\sqrt{1+\mu^2}$ is the speed, and $\theta=\arctan(\mu)$ is the angle with respect to the positive $x$ axis.
+Specifically, $c=\nu/\sqrt{1+\mu^2}$ is the speed, and $\theta=\arctan(\mu)$ is the direction angle with respect to the positive $x$ axis.
 A \emph{plane compacton} in $N=3$ dimensions has a similar form in terms of a compact function